Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Semaglutide delivers superior weight loss results compared to orlistat, with clinical trials showing 15-20% body weight reduction versus 5-10% for orlistat.
 The choice between these medications comes down to efficacy versus accessibility, as semaglutide requires prescription and costs significantly more than over-the-counter orlistat.

 Both medications represent fundamentally different approaches to weight management.
 Semaglutide, a GLP-1 receptor agonist, works by regulating appetite and slowing gastric emptying.
 Orlistat blocks fat absorption in the digestive system.
-Our clinical team analyzed head-to-head data from major trials to help you understand which option aligns with your weight loss goals and medical profile.
+Our clinical team analyzed head-to-head data from major trials to help you understand which option matches your weight loss goals and medical profile.

 | Factor | Semaglutide | Orlistat/Alli |